Skip to content

 145. Commitment to provide essential community services and facilities ?

-The company commits to providing essential services and facilities to the community.
+The company is committed to provide essential services and facilities.

 • Y